2020 GrowFL Florida Companies to Watch Applications Have Closed

 GrowFL Florida Companies to Watch celebrates growing second-stage companies headquartered in Florida.
 Companies to Watch was developed by the Edward Lowe Foundation as a unique way to recognize and honor second-stage companies that demonstrate high performance in the marketplace with innovative strategies and processes, making them “worth watching.”
-Presented by GrowFL, in association with Edward Lowe Foundation, Florida Companies to Watch is an awards program like no other.
+Presented by GrowFL, in association with the Edward Lowe Foundation, Florida Companies to Watch is an awards program like no other.
 We all have a compelling story to tell.
 We encourage you to tell yours!

 Companies from across the state and all industries may participate.
 Selection is based on steady growth in employee counts and revenue as well as strength in leadership, corporate culture, community support and philanthropy, innovation in management or technology, or other factors that contribute to an outstanding organization.